kiaram2249/sep10-freedom-project-/blog/entry06.md

 I learn the skill **How to learn** because I was learning **A-frame** all on my own.
 I had to find resouces that were updated or at least somewhat dated so that I can learn how to use **A-frame** and the different ways in how to code / tinker.

+#### How to Google

+I learn the skill **How to Google** because I had to Google and do research about my tool **A-frame**.
+I had to find videos from **YouTube** and I had to look into websites that were about A-frame so that I can learn about my tool and start to tinker with it.